MekhyW/ArtSnake/sphinx/installation.rst

 Download the post_install.py and ArtSnake.zip files from the repository https://drive.google.com/drive/folders/1BQiAme8a6fbI0lzCc6Jg3Qfr5LxSJiH3?usp=drive_link.

-Ensure that both files (post_install.py and ArtSnake.zip) are in the same directory.
+Ensure that both files (post_install.py and ArtSnake.zip) are in the same directory and DO NOT unzip the ArtSnake.zip.

 Open your terminal, navigate to the directory containing these files, and run the following command: